 - Security guard or custodian presence must be maintained at all times the exhibition and gallery are open.

 7. Installation and de-installation procedures

-Installation and de-installation procedures will be approved in writing between the borrowing institution and Stanford University Libraries.
-The individuals who will be responsible for handling materials during installation and de-installation must be specified and approved by the Library.
+Installation and de-installation procedures will be approved in writing between the borrowing institution and Stanford Libraries.
+The individuals who will be responsible for handling materials during installation and de-installation must be specified and approved by the Libraries.

-- The Library requires a 48-hour acclimation period in the gallery prior to installing the materials.
+- The Libraries require a 48-hour acclimation period in the gallery prior to installing the materials.

 - After condition reporting and installation, the cases will be locked and the security alarms set.
-The Library prefers that, from this point onwards, adjustments in the cases be kept to a minimum with alarms set and cases locked throughout the duration of the exhibition.
+The Libraries prefer that, from this point onwards, adjustments in the cases be kept to a minimum with alarms set and cases locked throughout the duration of the exhibition.

 - The borrowing institution will be liable for any damage sustained by the item(s) during the period of the loan.

-- Any display supports used for the exhibition of items on loan should be agreed well in advance of the installation date, and the decision of the Library is final.
+- Any display supports used for the exhibition of items on loan should be agreed to well in advance of the installation date, and the decision of the Libraries are final.